-Wollondilly Shire Council is starting a Shire Wide Flood Study that ranges from Warragamba and Silverdale to Yanderra and Nattai to Appin, in an effort to better understand flooding across the Wollondilly Local Government Area.
+Wollondilly Shire Council is undertaking a Shire Wide Flood Study that ranges from Warragamba and Silverdale to Yanderra, and Nattai to Appin, in an effort to better understand flooding across the Wollondilly Local Government Area.

 Council has engaged consultants Advisian to carry out the Flood Study, which will involve detailed flood modelling using latest topographic data and modelling techniques.
 Flood mapping will be produced to identify existing flood risk and inform future floodplain management.
 The Flood Study will cover the eastern portion of Wollondilly Shire comprising 700 km2.

 Local knowledge and personal experiences are valuable in helping to identify local flooding issues.
-We are seeking your input – for example information including floodmarks in your area, such as the height that floodwaters reached against a tree or building during a particular flood event.
+We have sought your input – for example information including floodmarks in your area, such as the height that floodwaters reached against a tree or building during a particular flood event.